Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experiments

+To further investigate the usefulness of LLMs, we tested several versions of our framework that do not involve the LLM in retrieval: {rnd} randomly samples 10 previous events from the history for each proposal; {rec} uses the most recent 10 past events; {rec-pre} retrieves the most recent 10 events that share the same predicate with the proposal; {rec-obj} retrieves the most recent 10 events that share the same object; {bert} uses SBERT to embed the text-based identifier of each event and retrieve the most similar 10 events based on the cosine similarity of SBERT embeddings.
+As shown in \cref{fig:gdelt_other_retrieval_method}, all these retrieval methods perform significantly worse than our LLM-based method.
+Noticeably, the ``most recent'' retrievals work poorly.
+It suggests that ``recent'' is not a good inductive bias for our problem setting.
+On dev data, we found that the cause events retrieved based on LLM-generated clues are often not ``recent''.

+We also tested using the edit distance as the similarity score in our LLM-based retrieval method.
+For a pair of events, we compute the character-level edit distance~\citep{Jurafsky2009speech} between their text strings that are otherwise fed into the SBERT embedding model (\cref{sec:phase2}), and define the similarity to be the reciprocal of this distance.
+As shown in \cref{fig:gdelt_distance}, using this metric yields a better result than the baseline method, but performs worse than our original framework.

+\paragraph{Analysis-VI: About data leakage.} GPT models are trained on online text data up to 2021.\footnote{GPT-3.0-davinci's training data goes up to October 2019, while GPT-3.5-turbo's training data goes up to September 2021 (source: { \url{https://platform.openai.com/docs/models/gpt-3-5}}).} This dataset doesn't include the GDELT or ICEWS data used in our experiments.
+Our demonstrations span a wide time range in training data, and there is a large temporal gap between the training and test data.
+Precisely, the most recent demonstration is about an event on 2022-06-07, while the earliest test event occurred on 2022-07-05.
+Below are the percentiles for the time differences (in days) between the test events and the latest demonstration:

-\paragraph{Analysis-VII: About the time range of GPT training data.} The training data of GPTs includes text from up until 2021, which doesn't cover the GDELT data we used in the experiments but may have covered the Amazon Review data.\footnote{GPT-3.0-davinci covers data up until Oct, 2019 and GPT-3.5-turbo covers up until Sep, 2021.
-The source is { \url{https://platform.openai.com/docs/models/gpt-3-5}}.} To make sure that we do not have a data leak issue on Amazon data, we had a conversation with GPT-3.5 and tried various prompts to check whether it would recall information about specific users and specific reviews (by encrypted user IDs and selected content of reviews).
-It turned out that GPT-3.5 could say nothing specific about the users and reviewers, indicating that we do not have a data leak issue.
+The GPT training data may have covered the Amazon Review data.
+Therefore, we had a conversation with GPT-3.5, checking whether it could recall information about specific users or specific reviews.
+GPT-3.5 could say nothing specific about the users or reviews, indicating that we do not have an issue of data leakage.
 Our conversation can be found in \cref{app:amazon_chatgpt}.